chrjoh/cert-bar/README.md

 - **CSR Generation**: Easily generate Certificate Signing Requests (CSRs) with customizable subject fields, key types, and extensions.
 - **Certificate Construction**: Automatically construct certificates from CSRs using specified signing credentials.
-- **Combined Workflow**: When both CSR definitions and signing requests are provided, the tool can generate and sign certificates in a single run.
+- **Combined Workflow**: When both CSR definitions and signing requests are provided, the tool can generate sign certificates in a single run.
 - **Configurable via YAML**: Define CSRs and signing operations in a single configuration file.
 - **CRL generation**: Create or update CRL with revoked certificates.
+- **CMS creating and PKCS7 signing**: Note due to limitations in crates used only RSA can be used for encrypting the AES key used to encrypt the content.
+Also for signing only RSA, P256, P384 with SHA256, can be used.

 ---